xarthurx/IG-Mesh/.github/README.md

 ### Food4Rhino
 The [project page on Food4Rhino](https://www.food4rhino.com/en/app/ig-mesh) also holds major release versions of this library.

-### pre-compiled release
+### Pre-compiled release
 Pre-compiled releases are available on the [GitHub repo](https://github.com/xarthurx/IG-Mesh).

 1. Download the `.zip` file for your OS from [the latest release](https://github.com/xarthurx/IG-Mesh/releases/latest).
-2. Unzip the `.zip` file and put the folder into you "Grasshopper Component Folder".
+2. Unzip the `.zip` file and put the folder into you *Grasshopper Component Folder*.
-3. Restart Rhino.
+3. Restart *Rhino* and *Grasshopper*.

-*Releases with minor updates will only be published as pre-compiled release and be hosted on github.*
+*Releases with minor updates will only be published as pre-compiled releases and be hosted on github.*

 # Alpha-phase and Use case collection